-It is safe to complete the Census, even if persons do not have legal status.
-By law, the Department of Commerce - which ultimately oversees the Census - is prohibited from sharing any responses identifying individuals with the public or with other government agencies, including immigration enforcement authorities at the Department of Homeland Security (e.g. ICE).
+Regardless, this change does not prevent undocumented persons from completing the Census and by law, the Department of Commerce - which ultimately oversees the Census - is prohibited from sharing any responses identifying individuals with the public or with other government agencies, including immigration enforcement authorities at the Department of Homeland Security (e.g. ICE).
 Additionally, the 2020 Census does not ask about citizenship.